 A variety of private (nonfederal) alternative educational loans are also available from individual lending institutions.
 For your convenience, lenders that have provided alternative loans to UMES students within the past three years can be found online by utilizing ELM Select.

-First-time Direct Stafford Loan borrowers are required to complete an Entrance Counseling session and a Master Promissory Note (MPN), before loan funds can be disbursed.
+First-time Federal Direct Loan borrowers are required to complete an Entrance Counseling session and a Master Promissory Note (MPN), before loan funds can be disbursed.
 Both can be completed online at https://studentAid.gov.

-Note: Federal regulations required disbursements to 1st-time, 1st-year, Stafford borrowers must be delayed 30 days from the first day the semester begins.
+Note: Federal regulations required disbursements to 1st-time, 1st-year, Direct Loan borrowers must be delayed 30 days from the first day the semester begins.

 Students generally begin repaying principal loan funds six months after graduating, withdrawing, or ceasing half-time enrollment.
 While most borrowers repay their loans within the standard ten-year repayment period, various repayment options exist.